ing-bank/ingenious-doc/docs/gettingstarted.md

 !!! warning

-    For **first time usage**, Playwright will download its required binaries.
-If network connection is slow, this may cause the recorder to time out.
+    **On first use**, Playwright downloads the required browser binaries.
+If the network connection is slow, the recorder may time out during setup.
     Several dialog boxes might appear during setup, **just click 'OK' to proceed**.
 Once the recorder opens, **close it and start a new recording**.

  * INGenious creates/opens the target scenario and test case, then launches the **Playwright Inspector** together with a **Chromium** browser window.